RDorville/EP1000/14_InputDevices.md

 1. Wire up and interface the
     - Ultrasonic sensor
     - DHT-11 temperature and humidity sensor
-2. Draw the circuit diagram (you can use the online app [Circuit Diagram](https://www.circuit-diagram.org/editor/)) to document your work.
+2. Draw the circuit diagram (you can use the on line app [Circuit Diagram](https://www.circuit-diagram.org/editor/)) to document your work.
 3. Write the program(s) to make the devices work.
-    -  indicate whether you need to use libaries
+    -  indicate whether you need to use libraries
-    -  show your resuls using the Serial Monitor and/or Serial Plotter
+    -  show your results using the Serial Monitor and/or Serial Plotter
 4. Take a hero shot (photo or video) of your interfacing achievements
-5. Write up your blog.
+5. Write up your website page.

 ### Final Project Planning